BrianHook1183/Filterable-Address-Book/README.md

 # JSDOM: Assignment

 An assignment for Thinkful Software Engineering bootcamp.
-Original instructions below.
+You can interact with the live version of this project at [brianhook1183.github.io/JSDOM_final-assignment/](https://brianhook1183.github.io/JSDOM_final-assignment/)

+## What it Does
++ Filter By City list is dynamically generated from the given `contacts` list
++ Selecting " -- Select a city --" will render all contact cards to the DOM
++ Selecting any other city will filter the contact cards
++ Deleting a contact card will delete that contact from `contacts` and remove the card from the DOM (you can reset by reloading the page).
++ When all contact cards are deleted for the filtered city, "0 results" will display

-### Additional Features I Added
+## Additional Features
+I added the following features and improvements after the assignment was submitted and accepted (`test/solution.test.js` may no longer show all passing tests because of these updates).
-+ handled edge case of capitalization errors in a contact's listed city ++ ("South Vale" and "South vale" assumed to be same city - now merged in filter dropdown)
++ handled edge case of capitalization errors in a contact's listed city
+   + ("South Vale" and "South vale" assumed to be same city - now merged in Filter By City dropdown)
 + filtered view now persists after a contact is deleted instead of refreshing to all contacts.
 + "0 results" feedback when the last contact of a selected city is deleted
++ Cities that have zero contacts to display can still be selected, "0 results" will display.
++ Added a custom favicon

+## Languages Used
++ JavaScript
+  + DOM manipulation is done purely through vanilla js - no jquery.
+---
+---
+---
-# Assignment Instructions
+## Assignment Instructions

 You are building a contact book.
 The list of contacts and relevant details are stored in an array named `contacts`.
 You wish to create a few helper functions to display the contacts, filter by city and make a few modifications.